rian39/notes/debaise_nature_event_2017.md

 Against all odds, this passage from Descartes has enabled a thinking of feeling as a constant activity that touches all aspects of the experience of a subject.
 This is a crucial moment in the setting out of a metaphysics of feelings, as it allows for a determining of the space of existence as well as a widening of the boundaries within which Descartes’s example was confined.
 Yet, even if the form of feeling has been clarified, this is not the case with regard to what comprises it.
 46

 When he talks of a plant, a dog, or a human being, he locates a common activity under the various modes of experience that he calls a “sense of conformation.”
 It is this that constitutes the primordial form of feeling.
 46

+Feeling is a present activity of integrating the past.
+48